Jazz seasons in Lenin Hills. IV international festival “Jazz seasons in Leninskie Gorki” Why is it worth going

 The audience's favorite, virtuoso and charismatic trumpeter Vadim Eilenkrig and the New Allegro group of the legendary pianist Nikolai Levinovsky with the participation of Igor Butman will be responsible for fusion and funk.

-Play areas for children, a food court and many useful and interesting entertainments for festival guests will be organized on the territory of the reserve.
-Children under 10 years old enter free of charge.
-"Jazz Seasons" are traditionally held with the support of the Governor's program "Our Moscow Region".
+On the territory of the reserve there will be play areas for children, a food court and many useful and interesting entertainments for festival guests.
+Children under 10 years old have free admission.
+“Jazz Seasons” are traditionally held with the support of the Governor’s program “Our Moscow Region”.